james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

 comment : false
 ---

-This article aims to present the steps required to create the minimum necessary infrastructure to install and gain familiarity with Openshift 4.4 on VMware Esxi (hosted on packet.com) using static IP addresses in a disconnected environment... so a bit more than the standard run of the mill install!
+This article aims to present the steps required to create the minimum necessary infrastructure to install and gain familiarity with Openshift 4.4 on VMware ESXi (hosted on packet.com) using static IP addresses in a disconnected environment... so a bit more than the standard run of the mill install!

 So why did I choose this setup?
-Well, I chose to use Packet as they provide easily provisionable bare mental in the cloud that is reasonably priced and I'm hoping that if someone wanted to replicate this setup they could easily do so following the below steps.
-This activity may potentially be a decent exercise to become somewhat familiar and comfortable performing a UPI (that's User Provisioned Infrastructure) installation of Opeshift.
+Well, I chose to use Packet as they provide easily provisionable bare metal in the cloud that is reasonably priced and I'm hoping that if someone wanted to replicate this setup they could easily do so following the below steps.
+This activity may potentially be a decent exercise to become somewhat familiar and comfortable performing a UPI (that's User Provisioned Infrastructure) installation of Openshift.
 I additionally chose to do a disconnected installation using static IPs to add to the fun and give you the reader a wider view on the installation process (plus I have a gig coming up where I'm about to do just that... so there is also that reason)!

 For a bit of background, I'm very much new to Openshift myself.
 Previous to starting this I did a couple of very boring AWS IPI (installer provisioned infrastructure) installations... which were very much 'click button' then make a brew whilst you wait for it to come up.
 That was nice, but I didn't really learn a lot.
 I then performed a UPI install on Openstack.
 So really, this is my second proper UPI install.
 Hopefully, the below ramblings will be useful to others in the same position as me.